C# – How to unit test code that uses HttpClient

 Endpoint

-I have an endpoint called /nflteams/getdivision.
-This returns a list of NFL teams belonging to the specified division.
-The following example shows a call to this to get the NFC North division.
+I have an endpoint called GET /nflteams/getdivision in my web API that returns a list of NFL teams belonging to the specified division.
+The following image shows an example of making a request to this endpoint with Postman:

 nflteams/getdivisions endpoint returning the NFC North division